BurningDog/api-platform-3.x/api/README.md

 Refer to the [Getting Started Guide](https://api-platform.com/docs/distribution) for more information.
 If you'd like to not use Docker (hint: it's a _lot_ more work to do manual setup) then view [SETUP.md](SETUP.md).

-This starter template is the standard API Platform code (3.0.0) with some additional helpful things added:
+This starter template is the standard [API Platform](https://api-platform.com/) release [3.0.0](https://github.com/api-platform/api-platform/releases) with some additional helpful things added:

 * manual setup documentation
 * disabling Mercure
-* testing documentation
+* testing documentation (include code coverage)
 * php-cs-fixer integration

 ## Helpful development things